Citizens Party of the United States: Previous candidates (2006–2012)

 In 2006, Michael Thompson ran as the party's first candidate when he ran for State Representative in Pennsylvania's 165th Legislative District and received 2.84% of the vote.

 In March 2008, the New American Independent Party nominated Frank McEnulty as its first presidential candidate.
 In July, McEnulty also became the vice-presidential nominee of the Reform Party.
 He continued his campaign as the NAIP presidential nominee in states where the Reform Party was unable to obtain ballot status.
 McEnulty received 828 votes (placing 15th of 23 ballot-qualified Presidential tickets nationwide) as the New American Independent Party nominee and 481 votes on the Reform Party ticket (placing 22nd out of 23 ballot-qualified Presidential tickets nationwide).

 In October 2009, the NAIP endorsed independent candidate Chris Daggett for Governor of New Jersey.
 Daggett finished third with 6% of the vote.

-The Citizens Party did not nominate a presidential ticket in 2012 and ran no candidates nationwide.
+The Citizens Party did not nominate a presidential ticket in 2012 and ran no candidates nationwide, they have not nominated a presidential ticket since 2009.